 A custom designed preparation

-After a rigorous selection process Boule and Bauza won the right to dream big and prepare for the TRANSAT CAFÉ L’OR Le Havre Normandie set to work together in optimal conditions with a professional setting.
+After a rigorous selection process Bauza and Pillain won the right to dream big and prepare for the TRANSAT CAFÉ L’OR Le Havre Normandie set to work together in optimal conditions with a professional setting.
 Their dedicated programme features technical support and sports coaching all driven by the experienced Team Manager, Anne Combier, who will soon explain the outline of their detailed preparation up to the start of the famous two handed Route du Café transatlantic.

 “A magnificent opportunity”